Bath Spa railway station

-Bath Spa railway station is the principal station serving the city of Bath in South West England.
+Bath Spa railway station is the principal station serving the city of Bath in Somerset, England.
 It is on the Great Western Main Line, 106 mi 71 chain down the line from the zero point at London Paddington between Chippenham to the east and Oldfield Park to the west.
-Its three-letter station code is BTH.
+It is the busiest station in Somerset, and the second-busiest station in South West England after Bristol Temple Meads.

-The station is managed by Great Western Railway, who operate all trains at this station.
+The station is managed by Great Western Railway, which operates all trains at this station.